TyberiusPrime/mbf-fastq-processor/README.md

 It's in beta until the 1.0 release.
-The basic functionality and testing is in place, what's currently lacking is advanced features (everything releated to adapters, the demultiplexing, deduplication, pretty reporting (json is available)),
+The basic functionality and testing is in place, what's currently lacking is advanced features (everything releated to adapters, the demultiplexing, html reporting (json is available)),

 # Installation